20 Big Ones

 Classic Alubia beans are one of our more requested items.
 Small white European-style beans, you can use them in all kinds of cooking, from Mexican to Tuscan to even classic Yankee baked beans.
 My favorite thing to do with these delicate legumes is top off a piece of grilled Tuscan bread, drizzled with fruity, green olive oil, chopped sage and grated dry cheese, making an Italian “beans on toast.”

 Runner beans are known to be one of the oldest cultivated crops from the Americas.
 These big beautiful beans are great with loads of garlic and wild mushrooms or just as part of a mixed salad.
 In Mexico, you find them served with a chile sauce or in a soup, but in Europe, you might see them drowned in good fruity olive oil and finished with a squeeze of lemon juice and a dusting of sea salt.
-Ayocote Morado are a cousin to the more famous Scarlet Runner and can be used anyplace a runner bean is called for.
-These beans are big and creamy but the pot liquor (or “caldo”) is thin and flavorful, almost like a boullion.
-They cook up tan in color, so save a few of them to remember their lovely lilac coloring when raw!
+Ayocote Cafe are a cousin to the more famous Scarlet Runner and can be used anyplace a runner bean is called for.
+These taupe-colored beans are big and creamy but the pot liquor (or “caldo”) is thin and flavorful, almost like a boullion.

 The big firm beans are not traditional black turtle beans.
 Ayocotes are runner beans (like the more well-known Scarlet Runners).
 Ayocote Negro are firm, without being starchy and have a darker, inky bean broth than other runners enjoy.
 They are large, bold and one of the first beans we recommend if you’re trying to sell a “steak and potatoes”-type on heirloom beans.